mrn-aglic/examples/airflow-new-features/dags/feat23/Readme.md

 yourself, or use interpolation:"_ .
 However, I'm not sure how to use interpolation in this example.

 ## Important note
-I had quite the difficulty producing this example as the task instances of the `transfer_to_s3` task kept randomly failling with SIGTERM signalls.
+I had quite the difficulty producing this example as the task instances of the `transfer_to_s3` task kept randomly failing with SIGTERM signals.
 My first thought was that I was running out of RAM.
 But simply increasing docker RAM resources didn't help.
 Then I noticed that the scheduler was logging that it detected zombie tasks.
 Zombie tasks